habereet/Head_First_Java/Chapter 01/Code 01/README.md

 Page 3 in the book

-Page 37 in the
+Page 37 in the PDF

-This code is ONLY an exampl and won't work
+*This code is ONLY an example and won't work*